Adrigamer2950/Obsidian/README.md

 > You need Java 17+ to use this API/Plugin.
 If you are using a lower version consider upgrading

 > [!WARNING]
-> You need to set your plugin to use Spigot mappings in order to preserve compatibility with
-> Paper forks that are still using Spigot mappings, and also for Obsidian to work properly, as it
-> is compiled using Spigot mappings
-> More information in the [PaperMC documentation](https://docs.papermc.io/paper/dev/project-setup/#plugin-remapping)

-> [!WARNING]
 > Only Minecraft 1.17 or superior is officially supported.
 Versions below 1.17 will not receive any support

 ### It's mostly used in my plugins, but you can use it on your own plugins if you want, just make sure to give proper credit!